-The Ministry of Culture has organized this festival in the premises of Indira Gandhi National Centre for Arts (IGNCA).
+The Ministry of Culture has organized this festival on the premises of Indira Gandhi National Centre for Arts (IGNCA).
 This festival is organized in order to showcase the cultural heritage of the country including several spheres of arts such as handicrafts, painting, photography, cuisine, sculpture, documentation & performing arts – folk, classical & contemporary, tribal etc. The Ministry of Culture handed over the task of organizing Rashtriya Sanskriti Mahotsav.
 The slogan was kept as “Ek Bharat, Shresth Bharat”.
 The first festival was organized in 2015 and this was the second.

 Rashtriya Sanskriti started on 15th October and finished on 25th October 2016.
-The festival not only attracted Indian crowd but also there were visitors from foreign as well.
+The festival not only attracted the Indian crowd but also there were visitors from foreign as well.